thevickypedia/black_pearl/README.md

 * RECIPIENT - receiver email address (verified via AWS SES)
 * ACCESS_KEY - AWS access to authenticate into your AWS account
 * SECRET_KEY - AWS secret key
+* stock_1 - Symbol for the stock you'd like to track (Eg: MSFT for Microsoft)
-* HLX_threshold, EXPE_threshold, CCL_threshold, WORK_threshold, H_threshold, XOM_threshold - Minimum value below which you'd like to be notified
+* stock_1_min - The minimum value below which you'd like to be notified
-* HLX_max, EXPE_max, CCL_max, WORK_max, H_max, XOM_max - Maximum value after which you'd like to be notified
+* stock_1_max - The maximum value above which you'd like to be notified
+* Note: Keep increasing the # as you want more stocks to be tracked.
+(Limit: 25)
 <br/><br/>Optional (If you'd like to setup whats app notifications else skip these):
 * SID - S-ID from twilio
 * TOKEN - Token from twilio